utah-cs4470-sp23/class/assignment6/README.md

 ## Structuring the Optimizer

 Each optimization should be structured as a separate pass: a function that takes as input a program and outputs a new program.
-(You are free to reuse or modify the input program in order to construct the new one.)
 Each optimization should be correct on its own; that is, the optimization should work on any valid JPL program and return an equivalent program.

 The full JPL optimizer will then run a sequence of passes.
 It is good debugging technique to re-type-check the program after each individual